luau-lang/luau/rfcs/syntax-string-interpolation.md

 If we were to naively compile the expression into a `string.format` call, then implementation details would be observable if you write `` `Your health is {hp}% so you need to heal up.` ``.
 We would need to implicitly insert a `%` character anytime one shows up in a string interpolation token (escaping `%` wouldn't show up in the token at all).
 Otherwise attempting to run this will produce a runtime error where the `%s` token is missing its corresponding string value.

-This also increases the complexity of parsing `string.format` across the board.
-We would now have 3 copies of the parsing logic, one in the parser, one in the VM, and one in the type checker.
-Having a single source of truth for the syntax of `string.format` is ideal, but may be futile.

-Another drawback is that we might lose an opportunity to come up with a new formatting style syntax and semantics.
-If we care about that opportunity, we could leave that to be undefined in this RFC and have a future RFC define it.
-For example, `string.format` is missing a way to center-justify a value with a fill character.
-Hexadecimal/octal conversions does not include the prefix.
-There's also no binary conversion.
-If we take `string.format`'s existing formatting style syntax, it may not be compatible with future formatting style extensions.

 ## Alternatives

+Rather than coming up with a new syntax (which doesn't help issue #5 and #6) and extending `string.format` to accept `%a`, we could just make `%s` call `tostring` and be done.
+However, doing so would cause programs to be more lenient and the type checker would have no way to infer strings from a `string.format` call.
+To preserve that, we would need a different token anyway.

 Language   | Syntax                | Conclusion
 ----------:|:----------------------|:-----------